Female Hockey :: Central Registry

 IMPORTANT: Please note that once you have registered your daughter properly, you will receive a registration confirmation via email.
 If you have not received this confirmation, you have not registered properly and must do so again.

 FEMALE CAPE BRETON (includes players who live within the borders of the Glace Bay MHA, Strait Richmond MHA, Northside and District MHA, New Waterford MHA, Sydney MHA, Cape Breton County MHA, and Cape Breton West MHA)

-FEMALE FUNDY/HIGHLAND (includes players who live within the borders of the Antigonish MHA, Truro MHA, Pictou County MHA, Canso MHA, Tatamagouche MHA, Cumberland County MHA, South Colchester MHA, West Colchester MHA, Parrsboro MHA, and Cape Breton West MHA)
+FEMALE FUNDY-HIGHLAND (includes players who live within the borders of the Antigonish MHA, Truro MHA, Pictou County MHA, Tatamagouche MHA, Cumberland County MHA, South Colchester MHA, West Colchester MHA, Canso MHA and Parrsboro MHA)

-FEMALE METRO EAST (formerly DARTMOUTH) (includes players who live within the borders of the Dartmouth MHA, Eastern Shore MHA, East Hants MHA, Cole Harbour MHA)
+FEMALE METRO EAST (includes players who live within the borders of the Dartmouth MHA, Eastern Shore MHA, East Hants MHA, Cole Harbour MHA)

-FEMALE METRO WEST (formerly HALIFAX) (includes players who live within the borders of the Halifax Hawks MHA, Sackville MHA, Chebucto MHA, TASA MHA, Bedford MHA)
+METRO WEST FEMALE HOCKEY ASSOCIATION (includes players who live within the borders of the Halifax Hawks MHA, Sackville MHA, Chebucto MHA, TASA MHA, Bedford MHA)